sonalgoyal/crux/README.md

-Crux is a reporting application for HBase.
+Crux is an analytics application built using HBase.
 -
 Crux development is happening in two branches, master and aggregation.
 The aggregation branch is the current action branch, where we are providing enhanced querying and reporting capabilities.